uivraeus/teamquest-lab/public/terms.md

 If you register an account within the App, you are responsible for maintaining the confidentiality of the account credentials.
 You are also responsible for selecting a secure password, which is not reused for any other service or App where you have registered an account.

 ### 2.3\.
 Violations
-Upon violations of any restrictions listed in these Terms or any other activity which _TBD_ consider to be nefarious, access to the App may be temporarily or permanently restricted (in addition to any other remedies including criminal prosecution).
+Upon violations of any restrictions listed in these Terms or any other activity which _Behavior and Technology Sweden AB_ consider to be nefarious, access to the App may be temporarily or permanently restricted (in addition to any other remedies including criminal prosecution).
 Any registered account and personal data associated with that account may be deleted without prior notification.

 ### 2.4\.
 Access to the App and your content
-Information entered into the App by you will normally also be available to you, but _TBD_ can not _guarantee_ that it always will be.
+Information entered into the App by you will normally also be available to you, but _Behavior and Technology Sweden AB_ can not _guarantee_ that it always will be.
 Temporary service outage or network connectivity may prevent you from accessing the App.

-Any data associated with a registered account, including the account itself, may be deleted without prior notification if the account is considered, by _TBD_, to be inactive.
+Any data associated with a registered account, including the account itself, may be deleted without prior notification if the account is considered, by _Behavior and Technology Sweden AB_, to be inactive.

 See also the [limitations](#limitations) section below.

 ### 3\.
 Disclaimer
-All the materials on the App's website are provided "as is". _TBD_ makes no warranties, may it be expressed or implied, therefore negates all other warranties.
-Furthermore, _TBD_ does not make any representations concerning the accuracy or reliability of the use of the materials on its Website or otherwise relating to such materials or any sites linked to this Website.
+All the materials on the App's website are provided "as is". _Behavior and Technology Sweden AB_ makes no warranties, may it be expressed or implied, therefore negates all other warranties.
+Furthermore, _Behavior and Technology Sweden AB_ does not make any representations concerning the accuracy or reliability of the use of the materials on its Website or otherwise relating to such materials or any sites linked to this Website.

 ### 4\.
 Limitations  {:#limitations}
-_TBD_ or its suppliers will not be held accountable for any damages that will arise with the use or inability to use the materials on the App's website, even if _TBD_ or an authorized representative of this App has been notified, orally or written, of the possibility of such damage.
+_Behavior and Technology Sweden AB_ or its suppliers will not be held accountable for any damages that will arise with the use or inability to use the materials on the App's website, even if _Behavior and Technology Sweden AB_ or an authorized representative of this App has been notified, orally or written, of the possibility of such damage.
 Some jurisdiction does not allow limitations on implied warranties or limitations of liability for incidental damages, these limitations may not apply to you.

 ### 5\.
 Revisions and Errata
-The materials appearing in the App may include technical, typographical, or photographic errors. _TBD_ will not promise that any of the materials in this App are accurate, complete, or current. _TBD_ may change the materials contained in the App at any time without notice. _TBD_ does not make any commitment to update the materials.
+The materials appearing in the App may include technical, typographical, or photographic errors. _Behavior and Technology Sweden AB_ will not promise that any of the materials in this App are accurate, complete, or current. _Behavior and Technology Sweden AB_ may change the materials contained in the App at any time without notice. _Behavior and Technology Sweden AB_ does not make any commitment to update the materials.

 ### 6\.
 Links
-_TBD_ has not reviewed all of the sites linked to the App and is not responsible for the contents of any such linked site.
-The presence of any link does not imply endorsement by _TBD_ of the site.
+_Behavior and Technology Sweden AB_ has not reviewed all of the sites linked to the App and is not responsible for the contents of any such linked site.
+The presence of any link does not imply endorsement by _Behavior and Technology Sweden AB_ of the site.
 The use of any linked website is at the user's own risk.

 ### 7\.
 Site Terms of Use Modifications
-_TBD_ may revise these Terms of Use for the App at any time without prior notice.
+_Behavior and Technology Sweden AB_ may revise these Terms of Use for the App at any time without prior notice.
 By using the App, you are agreeing to be bound by the current version of these Terms and Conditions of Use.

 ### 8\.
 Your Privacy
 Please read our [Privacy Policy](/privacy).

 ### 9\.
 Governing Law
-Any claim related to _TBD_'s App shall be governed by the laws of Sweden without regards to its conflict of law provisions.
+Any claim related to _Behavior and Technology Sweden AB_'s App shall be governed by the laws of Sweden without regards to its conflict of law provisions.

 ***
 _Last updated: January 18, 2022_